-Archaeological 3D scanning and 3D modelling in Grand (Vosges) France
+Archaeological 3D survey and 3D modelling in Grand (Vosges) France

 A small team of 3 surveying engineers set out on a sunny week in July for a 3D documentation of the archaeological site in Grand (Vosges, France) a well-known and internationally important ancient Roman city.
 The surveying took place mainly in the mornings and late afternoons for a period of three days.
 The reason for this was also to not interfere with the research team of more than 80 participants working on the excavation site.

 For the documentation process ArcTron’s engineers used terrestrial 3D laser scanning and digital photography from the ground.
 Together with the digital photographs from the UAV all data was merged.

 As a result, we delivered a very high-resolution, photo realistically textured 3D model with a ground resolution of approx. 1cm of the entire excavation area.
 Some sections of individual walls and ditches were given particular attention.
 Here we could see that the data from our camera copter (UAV – “Unmanned Aerial Vehicle”) fused efficiently with the data of our terrestrial 3D laser scanner.
 In addition to the photo-realistic 3D models all necessary CAD data (floor plans, sections) and high-resolution Orthophotos of the entire excavation area were created.

 Read below for more information about this excavation site and the associated research project.